Showing posts with label change. Show all posts

 28:36-29:40 Conclusion"

-While this may make things seem worse, I'd argue that this guys had the right set of skills to get rich in the tech age in the US, but their smarts are limited.
+While this may make things seem worse, I'd argue that these guys had the right set of skills to get rich in the tech age in the US, but their smarts are limited.
 As Musk has shown with Twitter, there are important interpersonal skills he's lacking.
 When I read Atlas Shrugged in my late teens, it only took me about 150 pages to realize how repulsive the main characters were.
 But these guys think they know much more than they do, and want to create a libertarian world where they are free from government interference, where they are the government (and thus free to interfere with others.)

-Now, I can understand how a bunch of rich techies with no serious background in the history of government, liberty, democracy, etc. can feel oppressed by government that seems to (and in many cases probably is) be a bit behind the changing technologies, but is trying to apply regulations to the industry and, even worse, tax their earnings.
+Now, I can understand how a bunch of rich techies with no serious background in the history of government, liberty, democracy, etc. can feel oppressed by government that seems to be (and in many cases probably is) a bit behind the changing technologies, but is trying to apply regulations to the industry and, even worse, tax their earnings.
 But that's only because they think their tech ability and the fact they got rich makes them smarter than everyone else.
 Sort of like doctors who think they have expertise in every other field beyond medicine.

 So while I expect they're going to do a lot of damage to democracy, the world economy, and the planet* (by not fighting climate change particularly), I also think they're going to have a lot of failures and a lot of disagreements with each other and with the older legal far right architects of the US move to fascism.